What You Need to Know About Funeral Service Manager

 Related Job Titles for this Occupation:

-- Funeral Sales Manager
+- Scheduling Manager

 - Assistant Manager of Operations

-Job Opportunities for Funeral Service Managers
+Job Demand for Funeral Service Managers

-There were about 25,700 jobs for Funeral Service Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 25,700 jobs in the United States for Funeral Service Manager.
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Funeral Service Manager by 2026.
-There will be an estimated 2,000 positions for Funeral Service Manager per year.
+The BLS estimates 2,000 yearly job openings in this field.

 The states with the most job growth for Funeral Service Manager are Utah, New Jersey, and Colorado.
 Watch out if you plan on working in Wyoming, Kansas, or Illinois.
 These states have the worst job growth for this type of profession.